We teach and coach enterprising families to strengthen their relationships and sustain their economic performance.

 He is most proud of his books, written with outstanding colleagues: When Family Businesses are Best and Strategic Planning for the Family Business with John L. Ward, and Family Business on the Couch: A Psychological Perspective with Manfred Kets de Vries.
 These books have been translated into several languages including Arabic, Chinese, Hebrew, Japanese, Portuguese and Spanish.
 A Family Business on the Moon, co-authored with Keng-Fun Loh, represents a completely new style of learning and an exciting departure from his previous academic publications.

 Randel now lives in Singapore.
 When he’s not teaching, he tries to connect with his three adult daughters, who live and work in New York, Minneapolis and Muscat, Oman (respectively), at their family cottage in California.

+Keng-Fun enjoys the challenge of employing new technology, designing new tools, and working as a coach to help business families address their unique challenges, accelerate their learning, and function more effectively.
 She holds the Family Firm Institute (FFI) Certificate in Family Business Advising and is on the Executive Committee of the FFI Asian Circle study group.
 Keng-Fun has a master's degree in finance and investments from the University of Hull.
-Born and currently based in Singapore, Keng-Fun was educated in English and Mandarin, and speaks Cantonese at home.
+Born and currently based in Singapore, Keng-Fun was educated in English and Mandarin.